Anshika17dubey/Temperature-convertor/README.md

 !
-This is a project on temperature conversion using
+This is a project on temperature conversion using html css bootstrapetc.
 <br>
  HTML, CSS, JAVASCRIPT, BOOTSTAP